openmrs/openmrs-contrib-itsm-terraform/README.md

 $ ssh -i conf/provisioning/ssh/terraform-api.key root@<machine>
 ```
 After ansible, you should use your regular user.
+Terraform will create files in `/etc/ansible/facts.d/` , so these variables can be picked by ansible.
+This file may not be always updated.

 To completely destroy a VM (and its data volume):